 Guy’s brief to Freedom Kitchens was to create a sleek, open-plan centrepiece, in keeping with the style of their new house.
 And to make it as functional and efficient as possible for their young family.
 Cue a monochromatic, minimalist kitchen packed with clever storage solutions, loads of workspace, ergonomic layout, and every appliance under the sun.

 The couple were set on dark kitchen cabinetry and chose a matte finish with anti-fingerprint properties – an absolute must-have for the couple with their two young boys.
 To maximise storage, drawers were used instead of cupboards wherever possible.

 They designed an atrium above the island to flood the kitchen with natural light — a key feature of their house design.

 One of our favourite features in this kitchen has got to be that butler’s pantry!
 It houses a barista-style coffee machine, microwave, second sink, and dishwasher to keep the main kitchen space clear.
 It’s also cleverly positioned to be parallel to the kitchen and has two access points to create the ideal sense of flow and connectedness.

 Guy and Jules also chose to include an enviable list of appliances, including a full-sized wine fridge, large French Door fridge by SubZero, two Gaggenau ovens, and a dedicated dry-aged meat fridge.
 Positioned in view from the main dining space, these elements provide a showcase and talking point when the couple are entertaining.

 The main centrepiece of the kitchen is the impressive statement island bench.
 It was intentionally designed to be as long as possible, measuring a huge 5.6m long and able to seat up to 12 people — the ultimate entertainers island!

 With its high ceilings and urban industrial appeal, the couple have ensured this is not only a beautiful, statement kitchen, but a space that is functional and the ultimate family kitchen.

 Thank you to Guy and Jules for sharing their sleek, modern kitchen with us.
 Their kitchen was built by Freedom Kitchen.
-Keep on scrolling for even more photos of this incredible space.
+Keep on scrolling for even more photos to complete the Guy Sebastian kitchen tour.